 - Knight Rider became "Ο Ιππότης της Ασφάλτου" (Asphalt's Knight).
 Not so far off, really.

-- Then when Scary Movie came out, it was named "Dying To Scream" (to make sure you know it's a Scream parody).
-This caused a whole bunch of comedy films to be named "Dying to X", including the Chris Rock comedy Down To Earth, which was named "Dying to Laugh".
+- When Scary Movie came out, it was named "Dying To Scream" (to make sure you know it's a Scream parody).
+This caused a whole bunch of comedy films to be named "Dying to X", including the Chris Rock comedy Down to Earth, which was named "Dying to Laugh".